stephanh/outlook-stats/README.md

-# outlook-stats
+# Outlook Stats

-VB scripts to extract stats from Outlook
+VB scripts to extract stats from Outlook.

+**NB: This is a means to an end and its quality is questionable.**